Sigmmma/c20/README.md

 This repo contains the source content and build scripts for the Reclaimers Library (https://c20.reclaimers.net).
 It aims to document the immense tribal knowledge of the Halo 1 modding community and covers game engine details, the Halo Editing Kit, community tools, and guides for map-making.

 ## Contributing
-This library is being built as a curated resource of high quality documentation assembled from a variety of sources:
+The library is not directly editable by its readers.
+This allows the editing team to test and vet information for accuracy and consistency and we instead curate content from a variety of sources:

 * Direct submissions and tips from community members
 * Q&A with the community's experts